What is DoxyPEP and should more queer men use it to protect their health?

 @doctorcarlton #gay #bisexual #trans #gaytiktok ♬ original sound – Doctor Carlton

 Dr. Leandro Mena, the CDC’s director of STD prevention, told NBC this week that the agency is looking at establishing doxyPEP guidelines.
-However, it wants to wait for some more studies to be published this spring first.
+However, it wants to wait for the results of some more studies, due this spring, first.

 Related: Meet the gay doctor answering the questions you’re too shy to ask your physician